• Skip to primary navigation

 • water to cook rice

-• 1 tbsp lemon extracted juice
+• 1 tablespoon lemon extracted juice

 For The Dum and Seasoning: